LinkedIn is a thriving place for leaders worldwide.

-You can set your settings so that your connections are only visible to you or those who are connected with you.
-If you make your connections ‘private’ then they’ll be visible only to you.
+You can change your settings, so your connections are only visible to those connected with you or stay visible only to you.

-For a business owner, it can be an issue if his/her competitors or recruitment companies see the names of his/her clients, employees and partners.
-You worked hard to build a relationship with all these people over the years and it’s understandable that you wouldn’t like others to approach them.
+If you are a business owner, making connections public can pose a threat as your competitors or other recruitment companies will quickly target your clients, employees, and partners.
+You worked hard to nurture relationships with all these people over the years, and it is understandable that you wouldn’t like others to approach them.